 Copper River salmon, specifically the Copper River King salmon, has gotten the title of “The Wagyu of Seafood” and “The King of King salmons’ because of its succulent and buttery texture from their natural yet wild genetics.

 These salmon carry the highest amount of omega-3 fatty acids compared to the others.
 This comes from their biological need to store extra fat for energy to return home to their spawning grounds up the Copper River.
 The river is 300 miles long; lined with massive glaciers and an elevation increase of 3,600 feet, causing it to be the most difficult salmon migratory terrain in the world!
-Because of this frigid and taxing journey, the salmon must store extra fat and omega-3s in their bodies, giving it a buttery texture and robust flavor.
-Attracting the attention of Michelin-starred chefs, restaurants, and popular fish markets, every year.
+Because of this frigid and taxing journey, the salmon must store extra fat and omega-3s in their bodies, giving it a buttery texture and robust flavor, attracting the attention of Michelin-starred chefs, restaurants, and popular fish markets, every year.
+The best part is, cooking Copper River salmon is pretty easy and you can enjoy it at home with your family.

 The First Wild Salmon Run of the Year